ph0ngp/linglook/docs/ios-description.md

 If you love using LingLook, please don't hesitate to rate it 5 stars in the App Store!
 It would make my day!

-## Source code:
+## Source code

-This is a completely free and open-source software licensed under GPL-3.0.
+LingLook is a completely free and open-source software licensed under GPL-3.0.
 The source code is available at https://github.com/ph0ngp/linglook